isomerpages/psd-corp/newsroom/speeches/_posts/2024-02-28-post-Speech by Mr Chan Chun Sing at Committee of Supply Debate 2024.md

 <p>We are also strengthening partnerships with the private sector.
 During
 COVID-19, many came forward to help and co-create solutions together with the government.
 We are doubling down on these new ways of working together.
-There are now 15 Alliances for Action (AfAs) covering a range of common interests.</p>
+There have been over 35 Alliances for Action (AfAs) covering a range of common interests.</p>
 <p></p>
 </li>
 <li>